ozwillo/ozwillo-doc/_includes/1-introduction.md

 ### `app_admin` vs `app_user`
 {: #s1-app-admin-app-user}

-The case for `restricted:true` services is that only specific users are allowed to access and interact with them.
+The case for _restricted_ services is that only specific users are allowed to access and interact with them.
 By default, the user that purchased the instance is an `app_admin`, meaning that s/he has the right to add new `app_admin` or `app_user` users.

 Both `app_admin` and `app_user` are considered authorized users of the instance, but an `app_user` can not add other authorized users.
 These rules (who can add who) are internal to Ozwillo and frame the organization management under the portal.